Mitsubishi Has No Plans For New Evo Despite Shareholders' Request

 Disappointed but not surprised.

 When Mitsubishi announced the revival of the Ralliart brand in Japan in May, there's a faint spark of hope for another revival – the Lander Evolution nameplate.
-While the return of Ralliart is mainly about the development of genuine accessories and cosmetic packages for its models, MMC CEO Takao Kato also mentioned that the Japanese marque is also considering involvement in motorsports.
+While the return of Ralliart is mainly about the development of genuine accessories and cosmetic packages for its models, MMC CEO Takao Kato mentioned that the Japanese marque is also considering involvement in motorsports.

 However, Japan's Response reported that the Lancer Evolution isn't happening – or at least it isn't in the cards just yet.